sorensenbrook/BoardGame-Recommender/Questonnaire.md

 # QUESTIONS QUESTIONNAIRE

-#### What overall theme would you prefer your boardgame to have?
-In what setting should the game take place?
-For example, a medieval, civil war, or trains-themed setting?
+#### What setting or theme would you like your game to have?
+A theme refers to the specific context or background in which the game is set.
+Some examples of themes include the American Civil War, zombies, fantasy worlds, and so on.

 	(--> answer indicates Categories)

-#### What type of game should it be?
-Like for example, a city building, humor, or dice-usage based game?
+#### What specific genre or type of game would you prefer?
+Examples of game types include card games, word games, memory-based games, and so on.
 	(--> answer indicates Categories)

-#### What mechanisms should be used?
-How does the game get played?
-Think of voting, hidden roles or pattern recognition.
+#### What kind of gameplay mechanics would you like your game to feature?
+In simpler terms, what type of actions or interactions should the game revolve around?
+Examples of gameplay mechanisms include voting, grid movement, zone controlment, luck-based or dice rolling games.
 	(--> answer indicates Mechanisms)

-#### With how many players would you like to play the game?
+#### How many players would you like the game to accommodate?
 	(--> answer indicates min number players + max number of players, or any value acceptable within a min-max range)

-#### What is the maximum time the game should take?
+#### What is the desired maximum duration for the game?
+Please provide the answer in minutes.
 	(--> answer indicates Playingtime)